PatM1337/ChallangeN1/README.md

 ## Acknowledgments

-I would like to thank my close friend @Dominik221 for explaining some CSS mistakes i made.
+I would like to thank my very good friend @Dominik221 for explaining some CSS mistakes i made.